Candy Nelson

-John W. "Candy" Nelson (March 14, 1849 – September 4, 1910) was an American shortstop in Major League Baseball.
-He played 13 seasons between and for nine teams in three leagues.
+John W. "Candy" Nelson (March 14, 1849 – September 4, 1910) was an American professional baseball shortstop.
+He played 13 seasons between 1872 and 1890 for nine teams in three leagues.

 Biography

 A native of Maine, Nelson entered professional baseball in Brooklyn in 1867.
-He made his major league debut in the National Association with the Troy Haymakers in 1872.
+He made his major-league debut in the National Association with the Troy Haymakers in 1872.

 In 1890, he was the oldest player in the American Association at age 41.
 A couple of years later, major publications described him as owning a milk route in Brooklyn.
 On the 1900 U.S. Census, Nelson listed "ball player" for his occupation.
 He died of heart problems at home in Brooklyn in 1910.